All you need to know about color theory in UI Design

 Color context

-Our perception of colors can change depending on the colors thar surround them.
+Our perception of colors can change depending on the colors that surround them.
 Some colors can look lighter / darker or more / less saturated, depending on the colors around them.

 When light colors are surrounded by dark colors they appear lighter.
 Similarly, dark colors surrounded by light colors appear darker.